pojntfx/networked-linux-memsync/docs/notes.md

 - Once this is the case, the VM is suspended on the source, and the remaining chunks are synced over to destination
 - Once the transfer is complete, the VM is resumed on the destination
 - This process is helpful since the VM is always available in full on either the source or the destination, and it is resilient to a network outage occurring during the synchronization
-- If the VM (or app etc.) is however changing too many chunks on the source during the migration, the maximum acceptable downtime criteria might never get reached, and the maximum acceptable downtime is also somewhat limited by the available RTT
+- If the VM (or app etc.) is however changing too many chunks on the source during the migration, the maximum acceptable downtime criteria might never get reached, and the maximum acceptable downtime is also somewhat limited by the available RTT[@he2016migration]

 #### Post-Copy